+The IMs can modify or withdraw Reserve Capacity for a certain period in case of unavailability of capacity due to force majeure.
 Applicants can book RC via the C-OSS until 30 days before the running day.
 To make ad-hoc requests less than 30 days before the running day, they have to contact the IMs/ABs directly.

-Corridor North Sea - Baltic offers RC by variant B.

-The timeframe for RC requests is +/- 3 hours from the reference point the applicant indicates (start or end of request).
+Corridor North Sea - Baltic offers RC through variant B. The timeframe for RC requests is +/- 3 hours from the reference point the applicant indicates (start or end of request).